 Is keeping a New Year resolution the least of your worries this January?

 The Spark provides counselling to help individuals, couples and families work through the challenging issues they are facing in life.
-No matter whether you are looking for stress counselling, help with anxiety or marriage counselling you can access help from one of our 17 counselling centres around Scotland.
+No matter whether you are looking for stress counselling, help with anxiety or marriage counselling you can access help from The Spark by calling freephone 0808 802 2088 or by getting in touch via the website.